wwGuGuww/Android-Game/README.md

 # Android Game

  Pikachu mobile game with java.
 Homework...
-Görmek için bu projeyi c:/Users/AndroidStudioProjects in içine atmanız gerekir, ya da android stüdyoda files new deyip bu klasör her neredeyse oraya girip bunu seçmeniz gerekir.
+For using this project you must move file to c:/Users/AndroidStudioProjects adress or in android studio you must fallow /files/new and find where is your file, when you find it move them there.